mkhoa1412/code-challenge/src/problem5/README.md

 Open http://localhost:3000 or your configured port in your browser

+6. Access the Swagger UI by opening your browser and navigating to http://localhost:3000/api-docs(change the host and port number if needed)

-6. Run the application in production mode:
+7. Run the application in production mode:

 ```bash
 npm run start